 Theoretically, digital literacy affects the ability of teachers to compile HOTS-based assessment.
 In accordance with the characteristics of the HOTS-based problem, HOTS-based assessment generally contains stimulus based on contextual and interesting issues.
 To get contextual information or specific cases related to the topic to be tested, teachers can download it via the internet.
 Various texts, pictures, graphs, and tables can be easily obtained through the internet.
 If the teacher is capable of utilising the internet media, the teacher will have no difficulty writing the stimulus so that the questions written are of higher quality.
 The ability to download information from various sources both via the internet or other social media is part of digital literacy.
 So far, teachers find it difficult to construct HOTS-based assessment because of their inability to get the information needed through various ICT-based sources.
-Thus, digital literacy is absolutely necessary when teachers deals with the construction process of HOTS-based assessment.
-[9]
+Thus, digital literacy is absolutely necessary when teachers deals with the construction process of HOTS-based assessment^[9].

 The ability of high school and vocational mathematics teachers to write HOTS-based assessment also requires good mastery of HOTS-based assessment concepts.
-Teachers can get theories about HOTS-based assessment through various sources including digital-based media^[1,5].
+Teachers can get theories about HOTS-based assessment through various sources including digital-based media^[15].
 Through digital media, teachers can explore extensively to obtain HOTS-based assessment concepts so that the teacher's knowledge is getting richer.
 If the teacher does not have sufficient digital literacy skills, it is very likely that the teacher will have difficulty developing HOTS-based assessment.
 Therefore, good digital literacy skills can improve teachers' ability to write HOTS-based assessment.

-22 2.
-Research Methods
+2. Research Methods

-This resea to is a quantitative type of exposure study that is research that does not provide specific treatment to the sample.
+This research is a quantitative type of exposure study that is research that does not provide specific treatment to the sample.
 The study population was all high school and vocational high school mathematics teachers in the provinces of Bali, West Nusa Tenggara and East Nusa Tenggara.
 The sample selection method uses multistage random sampling.
 In the first stage, selected districts and cities in each province are treated as a sample.
 In the second stage, the selection of samples in the form of schools (high schools and vocational high schools) is randomly selected from districts and cities that have been selected as a sample.
-All material matrices teachers at selected schools are treated as research sample.
-Based on these steps, 400 19 h school and vocational high school mathematics teachers in the 3 provinces are selected.
-All high school are located by using a questionnaire given to the sample.
+All mathematics teachers at selected schools are treated as research sample.
+Based on these steps, 400 high school and vocational high school mathematics teachers in the 3 provinces are selected.
+All high school and vocational high school mathematics teachers are spread in 64 schools in Bali province, 18 schools in West Nusa Tenggara province, and 18 schools in East Nusa Tenggara province.
+Research data is collected by using a questionnaire given to the sample.
 The data obtained is subsequently analysed by using simple regression technique through the use of the SPSS 23.0 for Windows program with a significance of alpha = 0.05.